by Anthony Clark

 Don’t worry.
 However, it is discouraged because it becomes difficult to detect import security features.
 The employers may think the card has been counterfeited.

-It is not recommended for you to laminate your social security card because it loses essential features like verification and validation.
+It is not recommended that you laminate your social security card because it loses essential features like verification and validation.
 You can choose other ways of protecting your cards, such as keeping them safe in your pouch or plastic sleeve.

 This article answers all your questions on how to protect your social security card without having to laminate it.
 I wish you the best as you store your essential documents, such as your social security card.